santosbistaa/Day-37-Spring-Boot/README.md

 Day 37: Leveling Up My AOP Skills with Pointcut Declarations!

-Today I dove deeper into Spring AOP and learned how to:
 1) Declare reusable pointcuts
  -Created clean, modular expressions with @Pointcut -Organized cross-cutting concerns like a pro